Kookgek/Website-Tuinonderhoud-2008/README.md

 I have had it hosted and maintained it between 2008-2016

 The website itself was orginally made in Adobe Dreamweaver.
-I've adjusted it along the way With a slidebox and a PhP contactpage.
+I've adjusted it along the way With a slidebox and a PHP contactpage.
 Client and company gets a (confirmation)mail and the page has error/spamhandling .

-HTML 4/ CSS/ Slidebox/ JS/ PhP
+HTML 4/ CSS/ Slidebox/ JS/ PHP